Events

 Algebraic approaches to quantitative modeling of dynamic biological systems

-The role of hierarchical Bayesian inference in understanding macular degeneration treatment strategies
+The important role of hierarchical Bayesian inference in understanding macular degeneration treatment strategies

 Mathematical biology of motile cells, past, present, and future